mdozmorov/MDgenomerunner/README.md

 `unembed` - extracts multiple values embedded in rows.
 E.g. one row with ABC11 /// BCD22 variable will be split into two separate entries, creating two ABC11 and BCD22 rows with other values equal to the original row.

+`get_pubmed_citations` - given a data frame of names, PubMed IDs, and categories, plots an XY plot of citation counts vs. year, colored by a category

 `get_pubmed_graph` - searches a term or phase in PubMed within year limits, and plot a barplot of counts.

 `TCGA_corr` - retrieves correlation statistics between RSEM gene expression of a gene of interest and all other genes in a cancer sybtype from TCGA.